ajdafeta/ai-executive-assistant/README.md

 # IntelliAssist

 An AI-powered executive assistant web application that seamlessly integrates Google services for comprehensive email, calendar, and task management.
+Built with Claude and Replit.

 ## Features

-- **Smart Email Management**: View, prioritize, and manage Gmail messages with AI-powered insights
+- **Smart Email Management**: View, prioritise, and manage Gmail messages with AI-powered insights
 - **Intelligent Calendar**: Schedule meetings, find free time slots, and manage calendar events
 - **Task Automation**: Create, track, and complete tasks with Google Tasks integration
 - **Natural Language Processing**: Interact with your assistant using conversational language